 The Dangers of Advocacy

-“This marginalized community needs someone to speak for them.
-That marginalized community is forgotten and ignored.
-Over there is a marginalized community on the fringes, stepping slowly towards the precipice, and HOW IS THAT OKAY WITH YOU?“
+“Here’s a marginalized community that needs someone to speak for them.
+There’s a marginalized community that’s you’ve forgotten and ignored.
+Over there is a marginalized community on the fringes.
+They’re stepping slowly towards the precipice.
+HOW IS THAT OKAY WITH YOU?“

 It’s of this kind of advocacy that Elder Holland warned against in conference just five years ago:

 “Sadly enough, my young friends, it is a characteristic of our age that if people want any gods at all, they want them to be gods who do not demand much, comfortable gods, smooth gods who not only don’t rock the boat but don’t even row it, gods who pat us on the head, make us giggle, then tell us to run along and pick marigolds….

 “At the zenith of His mortal ministry, Jesus said, “Love one another, as I have loved you.”
 To make certain they understood exactly what kind of love that was, He said, “If ye love me, keep my commandments” and “whosoever … shall break one of [the] least commandments, and shall teach men so, he shall be … the least in the kingdom of heaven.”

 “Christlike love is the greatest need we have on this planet in part because righteousness was always supposed to accompany it.
 So if love is to be our watchword, as it must be, then by the word of Him who is love personified, we must forsake transgression and any hint of advocacy for it in others.
 Jesus clearly understood what many in our modern culture seem to forget: that there is a crucial difference between the commandment to forgive sin (which He had an infinite capacity to do) and the warning against condoning it (which He never ever did even once).”